lennart-benschop/agon-utilities/README.md

-supported code pages include windows code pages CP1250 (Middle and Eastern Europe), CP1251 (Cyrillic), CP1252 (Western Europe), CP1253 (Greek), CP1254 (Turkish), CP1257 (Baltic), all Latin, Greek and Cyrillic character stes fromt the ISO-8859 series, DOS CP437, Cyillic KOI-8R and KOI8-U and macroman (Old Macintosh).
+supported code pages include windows code pages CP1250 (Middle and Eastern Europe), CP1251 (Cyrillic), CP1252 (Western Europe), CP1253 (Greek), CP1254 (Turkish), CP1257 (Baltic), all Latin, Greek and Cyrillic character stes from the ISO-8859 series, DOS CP437, Cyillic KOI-8R and KOI8-U and macroman (Old Macintosh).

 If a PSF font has a Unicode table, it will be used to place the glyphs